myselfsatyam/myselfsatyam/README.md

   ninjaWay.execute();
 } catch (failure) {
-  // I'm not gonna run away, I never go back on my word... that's my nindō. console.shadowClone("When you give up, your dreams and everything else are gone.");
+  console.summoningJutsu("I'm not gonna run away, I never go back on my word... that's my nindō.");
+  console.shadowClone("When you give up, your dreams and everything else are gone.");
 }